 People procrastinate at work because issues such as exhaustion and anxiety outweigh their self-control and motivation.

-Specifically, when people need to get work done, they rely primarily on their self-control in order to get themself to do it.
+Specifically, when people need to get work done, they rely primarily on their self-control in order to get themselves to do it.
 Furthermore, their self-control is sometimes supported by their motivation, which helps them get their work done on time.

 However, in some cases, people suffer from various hindering factors, such as exhaustion, as well as demotivating factors, such as anxiety, which interfere with their ability to get work done on time.
 When these negative factors outweigh their self-control and motivation, they end up procrastinating, until they reach a point where the balance between these factors shifts in the person’s favor, or until it’s too late.